sarvex/tigerbeetle/src/clients/java/README.md

 ## Setup

- Create a directory for your project and `cd` into the directory.
+ First, create a directory for your project and `cd` into the directory.

-First, create `pom.xml` and copy this into it:
+Then create `pom.xml` and copy this into it:

 ```java
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"